oauthstuff/draft-oauth-rar/main.md

 In addition to facilitating custom authorization requests, this draft also introduces a set of common data type fields for use across different APIs.

 Most notably, the field `locations` allows a client to specify where it intends to use a certain authorization, i.e., it is now possible to unambiguously assign permissions to resource servers.
 In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service).
-In combination with the `resource` token request parameter as specified in [@!RFC8707] or by specifing authorization details with a single location only in the token request, it enables the AS to mint RS-specific structured access tokens that only contain the permissions applicable to the respective RS.
+In combination with the `resource` token request parameter as specified in [@!RFC8707] or by specifing authorization details with a single location only in the token request, it enables the AS to issue RS-specific structured access tokens that only contain the permissions applicable to the respective RS.

 ## Conventions and Terminology